 © Royal Portfolio

 South Africa is a world in one country.
-In this Southernmost country of Africa, you will find white sandy beaches, majestic mountains, elegant wine estates, championship golf courses, beautiful game lodges with incredible wildlife, open wilderness areas and so much more.
+In this southernmost country of Africa, you will find white sandy beaches, majestic mountains, elegant wine estates, championship golf courses, beautiful game lodges with incredible wildlife, open wilderness areas and so much more.
 Combined with these offerings, South Africa has a range of excellent accommodation options, fine restaurants, trendy eateries, art galleries, stylish wine bars, and cozy coffee shops.
 There is no shortage of creativity in this country.
 The difficulty in planning your holiday to South Africa is how to fit it all in.
-This is where you need a specialist to assist you and tailor-make your vacation to your personal requirements.
+This is where you need a specialist to assist you and tailor-make your vacation to suit your personal needs and style.

 Cape Town and its peninsula is an area of incredible natural beauty.
 Cape Town city is the quintessential melting pot.
-It is alive with creativity, color, sounds and tastes.
-With an incredible range of hotels, guesthouses, eateries, coffee shops, wine farms, mountains and white beaches, there is little more that one can wish for in order to create a wonderful vacation.
+It is alive with creativity, color, sounds, and tastes.
+With an incredible range of hotels, guesthouses, eateries, coffee shops, wine farms, mountains, and white beaches, there is little more that one can wish for in order to create a wonderful vacation.
 Whether your interest is cooking classes, mountain biking, golfing, yoga, deep-sea fishing, art galleries, or botanical tours, we at Cape Classics have the specialist guides and knowledge to ensure that you have the very best experience.

 Stellenbosch, Franschoek and the Wine Farms

 One hour from Cape Town, one is spoiled for choice by the range of elegant wine farms situated in this area of abundant natural beauty.
-South Africa’s second oldest town, Stellenbosch, is a delight with its Cape Dutch architecture, oak lined avenues, water furrows, eateries, galleries and coffee shops.
-The beautiful little town of Franschoek (a corner of France) is all about fine wine, bistros and French finesse.
+South Africa’s second-oldest town, Stellenbosch, is a delight with its Cape Dutch architecture, oak-lined avenues, water furrows, eateries, galleries, and coffee shops.
+The beautiful little town of Franschhoek (a corner of France) is all about fine wine, bistros, and French finesse.
 Cape Classics specializes in arranging wine touring days on our various beautiful wine routes.

 The West Coast